ezequieldonhauser/PIC18F66J60/README.md

 # PIC18F66J60

-TCP/IP MPLABX C18

-this code implements: socket cliente and server, webserver http
+this code implements:
+socket client and server
+web server http

+microchip  microcontroller:
+PIC18F66J60

+compiler used:
+MICROCHIP C18

+IDE used:
+MICROCHIP MPLABX

-how use this, click on this links:
+how use this, click on this links: video 20 https://www.youtube.com/watch?v=bw4drnXNRU8

-video 20
-https://www.youtube.com/watch?v=bw4drnXNRU8